 Upon arrival, like the other Eksa headsets I received, the packaging was pretty badly damaged, but luckily the product inside was ok.

-This headset comes with the Eksa leather-look branded bag for storage and travel which is a nice touch.
+This headset comes with the Eksa leather-look branded bag for storage and travel, which is a nice touch.
 The cushions on the earphones are especially soft, and the piece that goes over your head is also cushioned.
 All the cushioning makes these headphones seem comfortable to wear long term.
-The cable is not braided, but has a smooth silicone-feel casing that seems pretty durable.
+The cable is not braided but has a smooth silicone-feel casing that seems pretty durable.

 Out of the box, the microphone is not connected to the headset; it’s removable, which is a neat feature.
-The mic comes with a foam bulb for the end, to help keep your audio coming through clearly.
-The mic is made of a smooth to the touch metal that allows it to bend and flex (to a point) in any direction.
-The headset connects with a single audio/mic jack, but comes with a splitter for set ups that require two separate inputs.
+The mic comes with a foam bulb for the end to help keep your audio coming through clearly.
+The mic is made of a smooth-to-the-touch metal that allows it to bend and flex (to a point) in any direction.
+The headset connects with a single audio/mic jack but comes with a splitter for setups that require two separate inputs.